-- If representations are synonymously redundant: - Uniformly redundant representations do not change the performance of EAs! - If the optimal BB is overrepresented GA performance increases. - If the optimal BB is underrepresented GA performance decreases. - Redundant representations can not be used systematically if there is no problem-specific knowledge!
+- Redundant representations can change the performance of EAs. - If representations are synonymously redundant: - Uniformly redundant representations do not change the performance of EAs! - If the optimal BB is overrepresented GA performance increases. - If the optimal BB is underrepresented GA performance decreases. - Redundant representations can not be used systematically if there is no problem-specific knowledge!